TheOdinProject/curriculum/ruby/computer_science/project_linked_lists.md

 In some programming languages, the size of an array is a concern and one of the ways to overcome that problem and allow dynamically allocated data is using linked lists.

-Luckily in **Ruby** arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.
+Luckily in **Ruby**, arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.

 So if array size is not a limitation in Ruby, are linked lists really necessary?